What happens if I miss a court date for a criminal case in Florida? Can I get arrested? Or have a warrant out for my arrest?

-If you are facing a misdemeanor charge in the state of Florida, you will be given court dates to appear before a county court judge.
+If you are facing a criminal charge in the state of Florida, you will be given court dates to appear before a judge.
 The first court hearing is called an arraignment.
 An arraignment is the hearing where the accused is advised by a judge what he or she has been charged with.
-The purpose of this hearing is to enter an initial pleading, usually a not guilty plea.
-You are required to appear for an arraignment hearing unless you have an attorney who has entered a not guilty plea on your behalf.
+The purpose of this hearing is to enter an initial plea, usually a not guilty plea.
+You are required to appear for an arraignment hearing unless you have an attorney who has already entered a not guilty plea on your behalf.
 Even under some limited circumstances, you may still be required to appear for this type of hearing so always check with an experienced criminal defense attorney in your area.
 When in doubt, always appear in court.

 What happens if I miss a felony court date in Florida?

 The court procedure for a felony is much like that described above for a misdemeanor.
 The difference is that hearings are before a circuit court judge and the penalties are greater.
 If you miss a felony court hearing, you may be charged with the separate crime of felony Failure to Appear.
-A felony Failure to Appear is a third-degree felony punishable of up to five years in prison.
+A felony Failure to Appear is a third-degree felony punishable by up to five years in prison.
 It is important to note that you may be charged with a felony failure to appear if you have already pled to a felony charge and are awaiting a sentence or awaiting certiorari review.

 Can I go to jail for missing court in Florida?